Most likely or definitely true

 What the science tells us

-The ingredients of greatest concern in ketchup are high fructose corn syrup and MSG.
-Numerous studies have shown that high fructose corn syrup is harmful to your health, increasing your risk of weight […]
+Numerous studies have shown that high fructose corn syrup is harmful to your […]

 Loom bands